CKalitin/ckalitin.github.io/_posts/2024-08-12-extrapolating-demand-firefly.md

 ### <b>Don't Extrapolate the Early Launches</b>

-Because the small satellite market is still relatively young and still growing, completely relying on historical data is not the correct approach.
-Just this year Electron is aiming to 2x their launch cadence and Firefly is still in the process of ramping up.
-The primary use of historical data is comparisons between both vehicles.

 Despite the difference in size, Alpha's and Electron's first few flights resembled each other closely.
 Firefly's Alpha has flown 5 times to date and 3 of these missions were rideshare as part of their DREAM program or for NASA.
 This is the same as the first five Electron launches, 3 of them were rideshare carrying assorted satellites for Planet Labs, Spire Global, or NASA's ELaNa program.

 As Alpha's and Electron's early launches proved, the first few launches of any vehicle are risky.
 This means that the first few launches of a new rocket are underpriced to account for the risk.
 The effect of this is the first few launches are not indicative of the future market due to the cheaper pricing.
 For example, in the last 3 years, Electron has launched 3 rideshare missions out of 28 total launches.
 "Beginning Of The Swarm", "Baby Come Back", and "There And Back Again".
 This amounts to ~10% of their launches vs. 60% during the first 5 launches.
 This is why we cannot directly extrapolate the first 5 Firefly launches and expect an accurate result.